wolffiex/shellbot/README.md

 ## Rust program
 The Rust program can be built with `cargo build`.
-It expects an `OPENAI_API_KEY` environment variable.
+It expects an `OPENAI_API_KEY` and/or an `ANTHROPIC_API_KEY` environment variable.
+If both keys are provided, Anthropic is used.
 The Rust program can take two kinds of input, read from stdin:
 1. Raw input
 In this case, a System prompt is provided in the compiled code
 2. Transcript